 The first requirement for admission is an interest in computing.
 It is not necessary that students know anything about programming before taking the introductory programming course, CS 140 (Introduction to Computing I), but they should have some prior experience in using a computer (e.g., word processing, spreadsheets, and electronic mail).
-If students do not have this prior experience, it is recommended they take CMIS 108 (Computer Concepts and Applications) first.
+If students do not have this prior experience, it is recommended they take CS 111 (Concepts of Computer Science) first.

 In order to be admitted to the BS or BA program, students must satisfy the requirements for admission to a program in the School of Engineering: